galaxyproject/training-material/topics/assembly/tutorials/debruijn-graph-assembly/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Which assembly looks better to you? why?
+> Which assembly looks better to you?
+Why?
 >
 {: .question}